 Why is brand value important?

-Brand Value vs Brand Equity
+Brand Value vs. Brand Equity

 The difference between these two essential measures is clear, so it’s time to move to the next section to review how to measure brand value.

-How to Measure Brand Value?
+How to Measure Brand Value

-There are different ways to measure brand value, you just need to choose an approach that makes the most sense for your company’s identity, situation, and goals.
+There are different ways to measure brand value, and you just need to choose an approach that makes the most sense for your company’s identity, situation, and goals.

 - This article defines the term and covers the purpose and importance of brand value.